Girls Just Shauna Have Fun: Plot

+Cultural references

+The abbey in the Belgium poster in Superintendent Chalmers' garage appears to be of Orval Abbey from the Belgian province of Luxembourg.
+Chalmers also compares himself to Lorelei from the television series Gilmore Girls when describing his relationship with his daughter.

 Reception

+Viewing figures

+The episode scored a 0.3 rating and 1.03 million viewers.

+Critical response

 Tony Sokol of Den of Geek gave the episode a 4 out of 5 stars stating, "’Girls Just Shauna Have Fun’ is a fun episode, loaded with emotional bits, one liners, and visual gags, like Mouth Mistake Hot Sauce.
 It is an original plot, which moves naturally, with effective overall character development.
 It also lets Shauna get off without a warning."

 Marcus Gibson of Bubbleblabber gave the episode an 6/10 stating, "Overall, ’Girls Just Shauna Have Fun’ is a fitting episode dedicated to Lisa's passion for playing music.
 However, it later succumbs to the ordinary high school tropes it's satirizing.
 As a result, it became a mildly uninspired episode filled with predictable elements and Lisa's unlikable ’big sister'.
 It isn't without a few chuckle-worthy moments, including a nod to James Corden's Late Late Show and a visual gag involving a movie that somehow reminds me of the 2019 film ’Five Feet Apart’.
 Other than that, this episode is nowhere near as fun as I thought it would be."

+Awards and nominations

+Writer Jeff Westbrook was nominated for a Writers Guild of America Award for Television: Animation at the 75th Writers Guild of America Awards for this episode.
+However, he lost to Elijah Aron and Patrick Metcalf for their script to "Rectify" from the television series Undone.